Beaches of Koh Tao

 Mao Bay and Laem Tien Bay

-A very small, rocky, beach were you should come to snorkel.
+A very small, rocky beach where you should come to snorkel.
 There is a popular spot for rock jumping for 3 to 12 meters.
 This is also an interesting place for scuba divers since you can swim through underwater tunnels.

 Hin Wong Bay